 The Commodities and Forests Agenda 2020, summarizes the areas in which the most urgent action is needed to eliminate deforestation from global agricultural supply chains.

 The Tropical Forest Alliance 2020 is gaining ground on tackling deforestation linked to the production of four commodities: palm oil, beef, soy, and pulp and paper.

 Get in touch to join our mission to halt to deforestation.

 This starts with a willingness to listen to others, to learn from what others have done, and to build on and scale the successes they’ve had.

 FACT Dialogues: a new problem-solving approach

-That’s why we have launched the FACT (Forest, Agriculture and Commodity Trade) Dialogues – an initiative by the COP26 Presidency and the Tropical Forest Alliance of the World Economic Forum.
+The UK government has launched the FACT Dialogues as a key initiative of their COP26 Presidency and will be supported by the Tropical Forest Alliance of the World Economic Forum.
 The FACT Dialogue aims to help accelerate the end of commodity-driven deforestation and represents a unique, potentially game-changing opportunity.